Merison442/INSSocial/wp-content/plugins/youzify/readme.txt

 **Welcome to a New Era of WordPress Communities and User Profiles!**

-<blockquote><a href="https://1.envato.market/LGqEL">[ATTENTION] Youzify PRO Price is GOING UO By 31 October 2021.
+<blockquote><a href="https://1.envato.market/LGqEL">[ATTENTION] Youzify PRO Price is GOING UP By 31 October 2021.
 Get Your Lifetime Youzify Pro Version at CodeCanyon for only 49$ BEFORE THE PRICE GOES UP!</a></blockquote>

 <a href="https://youzify.com/">[Live Demo] Check out our live demo, it's a whole new world!</a>